Sean Elliott Bio: Wife, Kidney, Net Worth & Spurs

 Right after Elliott had won the NBA Championship title with the Spurs, he revealed that he was battling a serious kidney disease known as focal segmental glomerulosclerosis.

-As a result of his disease, his kidneys were unable to filter off waste from his blood.
+As a result of his disease, his kidneys could not filter off waste from his blood.
 His condition only worsened with time.

-Shortly after, the doctors made it clear that the NBA player needed to have a kidney transplant to save his life.
+Shortly after, the doctors clarified that the NBA player needed a kidney transplant to save his life.
 Hence, his brother Noel got tested and matched to be a donor.

-On August 16, 1999, the basketballer and his older brother underwent surgery to have a kidney transplant.
-Thereafter, in 2000, he became the first player to be back in NBA after a kidney transplant.
+On August 16, 1999, the basketball player and his older brother underwent surgery to have a kidney transplant.
+In 2000, he became the first player to return to the NBA after a kidney transplant.

-Elliott is married to Claudia Zapata.
-As a Registered Dietitian Nutritionist (RDN), Zapata has a Master of Science Degree in Nutrition.
+Elliott married Claudia Zapata on October 12th, 2001.
+She is a Registered Dietitian Nutritionist (RDN) and has a Master of Science in Nutrition.

-Zapata is also the creator of The Diplomacy Diet, which, as she mentions in her blog, is an “art of negotiation, used to broker deals that lead to positive and lasting lifestyle changes.
+Zapata is also the creator of The Diplomacy Diet, which she explained in her blog as an “art of negotiation, used to broker deals that lead to positive and lasting lifestyle changes.

 Besides that, her blog is claudiazapata.com, where she shares healthy recipes and many more.